indicatorTax and Protection

 Filing a UHT return does not necessarily mean you owe tax.
 There are a broad range of exemptions from this tax.
 These exemptions are largely designed for Canadian citizens and permanent residents who own real estate indirectly (e.g., through a corporation, partnership, or trust) and for owners who are making reasonable use of the property.
 If an exemption applies, you must still file your UHT return, but the tax would be avoided.

-One important exemption for Canadian citizens and permanent residents is for indirectly owned residential property.
+One important exemption for Canadian citizens and permanent residents—especially for the 2022 taxation year—is for indirectly owned residential property.
 If a Canadian citizen or permanent resident owns property indirectly through a corporation, partnership, or as trustee of a trust (including a bare trust), the owner must file a UHT return.
 Despite this filing obligation, there is no tax payable if the property is owned through a specified Canadian corporation, specified Canadian partnership or specified Canadian trust.
-This largely refers to corporations, trusts, and partnerships where the owners, beneficiaries and controlling minds are almost exclusively Canadian citizens, permanent residents, or excluded owners.
+This largely refers to corporations, trusts, and partnerships where the owners, beneficiaries and controlling minds are Canadian citizens, permanent residents, or excluded owners.
+From 2023 onwards, these types of entities are expected to avoid the filing obligation, as well.

 The details of those additional exemptions are complex.
 If you are not a citizen or permanent resident of Canada, or if non-citizen non-permanent residents have an indirect interest in your residential property, you should consult with a tax advisor to understand your exposure to the UHT.